-Games and Experiments in Economics
+Games and Experiments in Economics (G3, W)

-This course presents how economic theory is used to explain decisions of economic agents (e.g., consumers, firms, or the government) in markets and strategic environments where the outcomes depend on the interaction of the decisions of the agents.
+This course presents how economic theory is used to explain decisions of economic agents (e.g., consumers, firms or the government) in markets and strategic environments where the outcomes depend on the interaction of the decisions of the agents.
 Tests of economic theory predictions in the form of laboratory experiments will also be discussed and implemented.
 The areas of study include market behavior under various institutional settings, allocation decisions in settings with externalities, and individual choice and uncertainty.
-Offered fall of odd-numbered years.
-Prereq: ECON 101 or 101H, and 102 or 102H, and 231.
+Offered annually.
+Prereq: ECON 102 or 102H, and ENGL 110.